s-thom/website/content/posts/react-static-markdown.md

 ## Explanation

-Before going any further, I'll give a quick explaination of what this file does.
+Before going any further, I'll give a quick explanation of what this file does.

 Each time the website is built (i.e. pushing to your server) the exports from this file are used by React Static to actually do the build.
 This file can be used to extend the webpack config, allowing for near full control of the process.
 The main thing of note is the `getRoutes` function, which tells React Static which routes exist in the website and should be rendered.